AP Orlen Gdańsk: Colours

 To start with while the AP Orlen team was very closely linked with Lechia Gdańsk, they wore the Lechia kits and using the team's colours.
 While the team still used green as a predominant colour after the gradual distancing of the two clubs, it had changed to dark grey, black, and white as of their first season in the Ekstraliga and when the team were known as AP Lotos.
 After becoming AP Orlen, Black and pink were the predominant colours on the women's home kits.

-Former academy players
+Academy graduates

-The following notable players have spent time developing in the APLG academy system.
+Players of note who advanced through the APLG/APOG academy who either; played for their national team or played in the Ekstraklasa.